Operator algebras for analytic varieties: Isomorphisms of algebras and biholomorphisms

-We need some information about the maximal ideal space $M(\cM_V)$.
-Recall that there is a canonical projection $\pi$ into $\ol{\mb{B}}_d$ obtained by evaluation at $[Z_1,\dots,Z_d]$.
-For any point $\mu$ in the unit sphere, $\pi^{-1}(\mu)$ is the fiber of $M(\cM_V)$ over $\mu$.
-We saw in Proposition~\ref{prop:charM_V} that for $\lambda\in\mb{B}_d$, $\pi^{-1}(\lambda)$ is the singleton $\{\rho_\lambda\}$, the point evaluation at $\lambda$.
+By Proposition \ref{prop:weak_star_homo}, in order to show that an isomorphism is given by composition with a biholomorphism, we need to show that $\phi^*$ takes weak-$*$ continuous characters to weak-$*$ continuous characters.
+Since fibers over internal points of the ball are singletons, it suffices to show that $F_\phi$ takes values in the open ball.
+Since $\pi$ is injective on $\pi^{-1}(V)$ (when $d<\infty$) we may identify $\phi^*\big|_W$ with $F_\phi$.

 The following lemma is analogous to results about Gleason parts for function algebras.
 However part (2) shows that this is different from Gleason parts, as disjoint subvarieties of $V$ will be at a distance of less than 2 apart.
 This is because $\cM_V$ is a (complete) quotient of $\cM_d$, and thus the difference $\|\rho_\lambda-\rho_\mu\|$ is the same whether evaluated as functionals on $\cM_V$ or $\cM_d$.
 In the latter algebra, $\lambda$ and $\nu$ do lie in the same Gleason part.

 \begin{lemma} Let $V$ be a variety in $\mb{B}_d$. \begin{enumerate} \item Let $\phi \in \pi^{-1}(\mu)$ for $\mu\in\partial \mb{B}_d$.
 Suppose that $\psi \in M(\cM_V)$ satisfies $\|\psi-\phi\|<2$.
 Then $\psi$ also belongs to $\pi^{-1}(\mu)$.